Jamila Gavin

-Jamila Gavin MBE FRSL (born 9 August 1941) is a British writer born in Mussoorie in the United Provinces of India, in the present-day state of Uttarakhand in the Western Himalayas.
-She is known mainly for children's books, including several with Indian contexts.
-Jamila Gavin is an author of children's books.
+Jamila Gavin MBE FRSL (born 9 August 1941) is a British writer who is known mainly for children's books, including several with Indian contexts.

 Life

-Gavin was born in August 1941 in Mussoorie in the foothills of the Himalayas.
+Gavin was born on 9 August 1941 in Mussoorie in the United Provinces of India, in the present-day state of Uttarakhand in the Western Himalayas.
 Her Indian father and English mother had met as teachers in Iran.
 She learned to describe herself as "half and half".
 She says online that from her mixed background "I inherited two rich cultures which ran side by side throughout my life, and which always made me feel I belonged to both countries."

 Gavin first visited England when she was six and settled there when she was 11.
 As an adult she worked in the music department of the BBC before becoming a writer.
 She wrote her first book, The Magic Orange Tree and Other Stories, in 1979.
 After her first child was born, she became aware that there were few children's books reflecting the experience of multi-racial children.
 She has also written books reflecting her childhood in India, particularly her Surya trilogy.

 Gavin is a patron of the Shakespeare Schools Festival, a charity that allows schoolchildren across the UK to perform Shakespeare in professional theatres.

 Gavin settled in Stroud, Gloucestershire before 1990 and was still living there in 2012.
 In 2016, she became one of the founders of the Stroud Book Festival, together with Cindy Jefferies.